nanorepublica/site/about.md

 ---
 layout: page
 title: About

 ---

-Hi, I am Software Engineer/Developer currently working for Founders4Schools.
+### Welcome!

+I am software engineer, creative, maker, dad, Christian based in the lovely town of Cambridge, UK.

 However, I am always open to new opportunities in small to medium sized companies in the Cambridge area.
 Ideally these are not related to finance or hedge-funds, but offer the prospect to tackle interesting problems giving me the opportunity to expand my skill set while benefiting society along the way.

 I have a keen interest in artificial intelligence/multi-agent systems, computer vision, machine learning, robotics & UI/UX.

 Day-to-day I mainly use Python in particular the Django web framework, Bash & Javascript/HTML/CSS but I am always open to trying new languages & tools hence I am currently teaching myself Java/Android.
 I do have a fairly deep knowledge of Puppet as well as some experience with Ruby and C/C++

 ## Qualifications